BaseMax/Max/cv_front.md

 *   **[GitHub](https://github.com/): Open-Source Maintainer**
 	2013 – Present; Remote
-	As one of world most active programmers (11th in GitHub ranking), I'm one member of team and help to open source community day by day.
+	As one of world most active programmers (11th in GitHub ranking), I'm one member of team and help to open-source community day by day.
 	GitHub, Open Source Friday campaign (https://opensourcefriday.com) and other my repositories

 *   **[Asrez](https://asrez.com/)**: Chief Technology Officer